georgeyean/tm_analyzer/README.md

 > For Windows, you can try the code, and fix platform-related errors accordingly.
 It should be fairly straightforward.

-Modify replication.R accordingly for your own needs.
-Secifically, you need to pay attetion to these places:
+Modify replication.R accordingly for your needs.
+Secifically, look at these places:

 wrap the core machine learning logic within a fuction to be called by parallelworker, like this:
 ```javascript